luetkemj/jsrlt/tutorial/part2.md

 At it's core ECS is just a way to manage your application state.
 State is stored in components, entities are collections of those components, and systems run logic on those entities in order to add, remove, and mutate their components.

-As our game grows in scope I think you will find that these 3 simple rules will help to manage the underlying complexity leaving us to follow our inspiration and just make a game!
+As our game grows in scope I think you will find that these 3 simple rules will help to manage the underlying complexity of it all leaving us to follow our inspiration and just make a game!

 Enough talk, let's install geotic, create our first entity and learn how to do things the ECS way!